Friday, 7 August 2009

-I've written this because I have been trying to understand the definitive legal position on swimming pool safety in
+I've written this because I have been trying to understand the definitive legal position on swimming pool safety in Spain as I found it very unclear.

 Who needs SKY tv to attract guests!